“And I’ve never felt better in my life.”

 Plus, by the time I’d arrived at Pritikin, I wasn’t feeling great.
 I hadn’t had a heart attack or anything else serious.
 But I’d begun to have aches and pains everywhere.
 That’s what happens when you’re heavy.
 When I lifted stuff, my muscles didn’t work well.
 When I walked up just one flight of stairs, I got winded.
 When I slept, I slept poorly.

 From the day I walked into Pritikin, I was impressed.
 It was much different from anything I had tried before.
 The emphasis was clearly on health, not just on losing weight.
 Also, the faculty seemed to truly like what they were doing.
-Nutritionists Tracy, Gayl, and “Dr. Death” (Jay Kenney) were all very motivated and focused.
-Drs.
-Scheib, Sugar, Blum, and Fruge… they all cared about each new arrival and what each guest was about to undertake.
+They all cared about each new arrival and what each guest was about to undertake.

-My first major “aha” moment came when I sat down with my assigned Pritikin physician Dr. Blum.
+My first major “aha” moment came when I sat down with my assigned Pritikin physician.
 It was unlike any other visit I’ve ever had with a doctor.
 Normally, a doctor tells you, “You’ve got to do this and this.
 And if you don’t, I can’t help you.”

-By contrast, Dr. Blum and I started out by reviewing all the results of my blood work and stress test.
+By contrast, my doctor and I started out by reviewing all the results of my blood work and stress test.
 He basically said, “You’re an analytical guy.
 Here are the facts.
 Now, let me explain what’s going to happen to you next.”
 Though clear and concise, he said it all with such concern.
 But what he told me was graphic and grim.

-My meeting with Dr. Blum, in effect, was not really a conversation about change.
+My meeting with my doctor, in effect, was not really a conversation about change.
 It was a conversation about recognition – the recognition that I was on the wrong track when I thought I was on the right track, the recognition that the things I was doing that were intended to help me were actually making things worse, not better.

 All during that week at Pritikin in the summer of 2009, I got facts and more facts.
 Olive oil isn’t good for me?
 Whoa!
 Little by little, my veneer was stripped away.